 Take the car for a test drive and listen for noises from any part of the car, especially the suspension, axles, and engine bay.
-If there are any noise, the owner should explain the cause or indicate something faulty.
+If there is any noise, the owner should explain the cause or indicate something faulty.
 Pay attention to the transmission while shifting gears, even the slightest creak from the transmission could lead to a major issue in the future.

 The car’s interior also tells a lot about how it has been maintained over the years.
 If it’s in good shape and original, the vehicle has low mileage or has been well maintained.
 Parts such as the seat covers, floor mats, and the headliner had Skyline badging all over.
 If the badging appears new, it means that is an aftermarket badged replacement.
 But if the badging seems to be faded but well lettered, the interior is original.